Finding Adventure: Isles of Scilly

 The islands of Tresco and Bryher may be close neighbours but they are most definitely two separate islands.
 Each island has its own identity that goes beyond the stretch of water that lies between them, from their landscapes to their churches.
 Yet, for a few hours each year the respective insularity of Tresco and Bryher dissolves as the islands’ natural barrier disappears and the two become one.

 We will take a boat to one of the islands in the morning and return on boat via the other island.
-You will need something on your feet that you don't might getting wet as there could be Razorfish lurking in the sands, and then we will attempt the crossing between the islands along the sand bars as the tide lowers for an hour just enough to make this event possible.
+You will need something on your feet that you don't mind getting wet as there could be Razorfish lurking in the sands, and then we will attempt the crossing between the islands along the sand bars as the tide lowers for an hour just enough to make this event possible.

 Bryher may only be one-and-a-half miles long and half-a-mile wide, but the walk around its perimeter is a gratifying mix of rocky high points giving dramatic, sweeping views over the sea and the sculpted stacks of rock that lie just off shore, with gulls surfing the thermals.
 There are grass-covered slopes that the dogs race down with unabashed delight, swathes of wild flowers, tiny, picturesque coves, pretty cottage gardens, and beaches from where you can look over to the neighbouring island of Tresco.